amarteragundi/Pig-Game/README.md

 # Pig-Game
-Pig game developed in vanilla JS (ES5) is a dice game.
+Pig game is a simple dice game.

+Developed in vanilla JS (ES5).

 GAME RULES: